sathiyavenkatesh9086/Bot/README.md

-# BOT
+# PIZZA CHATBOT
 - link below

 <a href="http://3.139.118.80">MYPIZZA BOT</a>

+## Overview

+-In this project, pizza can be ordered easily.

+-With the help of the buttons available, users can order pizza according to their needs.

+-After ordering, an ID is generated for the user.

+-User can track the order with the help of generated ID.

 ## Database

-Here MYSQL database is used to store the order details and user details.MySQL is an open-source relational database management system.
+- Here MYSQL database is used to store the order details and user details.

+- MySQL is an open-source relational database management system.

 ## Angular

-Angular framework is used in the project.Angular is a TypeScript-based open-source web application framework.
+- Angular framework is used in the project.

+- Angular is a TypeScript-based open-source web application framework.

 ## Node JS

-Node JS is the backend used here.Node.js is an open source server environment.Node.js runs on various platforms Windows, Linux, Unix etc.
+- Node JS is the backend used here.Node.js is an open source server environment.

+- Node.js runs on various platforms Windows, Linux, Unix etc.

 ## Installation